 And then it is time for the big one, the university entrance exam.
-This is actually not that different from the high school entrance exams, as in that kids usually choose a few different universities to try the exam for, and that there are private and public (hard to get into) universities.
-The pressure and the stakes are high, and more often than not the last year of high school is one of the most stressful periods in a Japanese person’s life.
+This is actually not that different from the high school entrance exams.
+Because kids usually choose a few different universities to try the exam for.
+There are also private and public (hard to get into) universities.
+The pressure and the stakes are high.
+And more often than not, the last year of high school is one of the most stressful periods in a Japanese person’s life.

-There are two main directions to choose from after finishing high school if you want to stay in school and don’t go for any of the special routes like med school or aviation school; you either go to a 4-year college/university for a Bachelor’s Degree, or you go to a vocational school that usually last between 2-4 years.
+There are two main directions to choose from after finishing high school if you want to stay in school.
+Going for any of the special routes like med school or aviation school is also different.
+But otherwise, you either go to a 4-year college/university for a Bachelor’s Degree.
+Or you go to a vocational school that usually lasts between 2-4 years.

 Entering the Labor Market in Japan

 And then… once you enter a (large) company aged 22 you are seen as a tabula rasa with great potential.
 The company will completely mold you into the kind of employee they need.
 You will mainly learn company-specific skills and often rotate between departments.
 This happens until you end up somewhere where they want to keep you.

 The department you will start at often has nothing to do with what your major was in daigaku, and neither might the department you will end up with.
 It is also common to work a lot of overtime in Japan, and socializing with your co-workers and bosses over drinks after work is still expected in quite a few companies.

 Of course, this is not everyone’s experience.
 Many younger Japanese people don’t want to work the way their fathers did and they choose to go a different path.
 One way to avoid the typical ‘salaryman life’ (or ‘office lady life’) is to work at a young startup company.
 In that type of company the first team members often get many kinds of responsibilities and work closely with the whole company as it is usually still small.